Jason J. Ashe

-I am a doctoral student in Human Services Psychology at the University of Maryland, Baltimore County (UMBC).
-As a Behavioral Medicine and Community Psychologist, I am exploring the multidimensionality of Black religiosity and spirituality in concert with racial/ethnic health disparities.
+Jason Ashe is a doctoral (Ph.D.) student in Human Services Psychology at the University of Maryland, Baltimore County (UMBC).
+As a Behavioral Medicine and Community Psychologist, Jason is exploring the multidimensionality of Black religiosity and spirituality in concert with racial/ethnic health disparities.

-I spent my college years in Cambridge, Massachusetts at MIT.
-I then attended Duke University Divinity School, obtaining my Master of Divinity and Master of Theology.
+He spent his college years in Cambridge, Massachusetts at MIT, and then attended Duke University Divinity School, obtaining a Master of Divinity and Master of Theology.

-I am an educator, writer, and community advocate, championing for better healthcare accessibility, affordability, and equity.
-Often incorporating musicianship and homiletics in my academic presentations, I embrace an interdisciplinary approach to my research interests and community practice.
-I am passionate about social justice, eliminating health disparities, advancing the works of Health Psychology and Religion, and the liberation of minds and bodies from oppressive institutions and ideologies.
+Jason is an educator, writer, and community advocate, championing for better healthcare accessibility, affordability, and equity.
+Often incorporating narrative, musicianship and homiletics in his academic presentations, Jason embraces an interdisciplinary approach to his research interests and community practice.
+He is passionate about social justice, eliminating health disparities, and introducing the disciplines of liberation theology and psychology in his practice.

 Walk Humbly with God.